 How do I find my seat in the hall?

-The concerts do not have assigned seat numbers, but you will have chosen a section of the hall, either the balcony, stage or orchestra.
+Most of the concerts do not have assigned seat numbers, but you will have chosen a section of the hall, either the balcony, stage or orchestra.
 Members of The Concertgebouw staff will show you to your seat(s) in the order you enter.
 There are enough staff to guide all visitors to their seats and to ensure that the seating process goes smoothly.

 Can I sit next to my family/housemate/partner in the hall?